 They have been working with IBM’s design teams for determining what the front-page of cf help should look like to be more informative and helpful.
 They have created a list of roughly a dozen help topics that they will be sharing with the community for feedback.

-Eric Malm from Pivotal gave an update on Diego.
+Eric Malm from VMware gave an update on Diego.
 They have run some “one hundred cell” experiments on a Diego cluster.
 One thing they found was that some periodic bulk operations were taking too long and timing out.
 For example, gathering all the information about all the long-running processes (LRPs) to construct gorouter’s routing table.
 They are refactoring the structure of some of their internal data-models and changing how they are serialized internally.
 This will reduce the amount of data the bulk operations are retrieving.
 A proxy server is being inserted in-front of the etcd database to help with a long-term goal of versioning and migrating data.

 They have finished securing access to the etcd database within Diego using mutual SSL authentication.
 This includes client connections to the server cluster and for peer-to-peer communication within the cluster when it’s running with multiple nodes.
 This exercise has helped them understand how they might secure the communication between other Cloud Foundry components.